wechto/paper/README.md

 :curly_loop: [Offline Policy Selection under Uncertainty](https://arxiv.org/pdf/2012.06919.pdf) :sweat_drops:  ​

-:curly_loop: [Offline Learning from Demonstrations and Unlabeled Experience](https://arxiv.org/pdf/2011.13885.pdf) :no_mouth: :+1:  ​
+:curly_loop: [Offline Learning from Demonstrations and Unlabeled Experience](https://arxiv.org/pdf/2011.13885.pdf) :no_mouth: :+1: :fire:

 We proposed offline reinforced imitation learning (ORIL) to enable learning from both demonstrations and a large unlabeled set of experiences without reward annotations.

+:curly_loop: [Discriminator-Weighted Offline Imitation Learning from Suboptimal Demonstrations](https://openreview.net/pdf?id=XfK0p2TSIB) :fire: :volcano: :boom:

+DWBC: We introduce an additional discriminator to distinguish expert and non-expert data, we propose a cooperation strategy to boost the performance of both tasks, this will result in a new policy learning objective and surprisingly, we find its equivalence to a generalized BC objective, where the outputs of discriminator serve as the weights of the BC loss function.

 :curly_loop: [Offline Preference-Based Apprenticeship Learning](https://arxiv.org/pdf/2107.09251.pdf) :+1:  ​